 WHERE TO BOOK AN UDAWALAWE SAFARI

 You can book your Udawalawe Safari Tour online in advance with Klook which has great reviews and hundreds of bookings!

-Alternatively, you can book an Udawalawe Safari through your accommodation when you arrive.
+Alternatively, you can book the Udawalawe Jeep Safari through your accommodation when you arrive.

 The approximate cost of a Jeep that seats 6-8 people is 6,000 Rupees and the entrance fee to Udawalawe National Park is 3,500 Rupees.

-I booked my Udawalawe Safari through Makulu Safari Camping which was really affordable and convenient.
+I personally booked my safari through Makulu Safari Camping which was really affordable and convenient.